Barker-Quantitative-Trading/Club-Documentation/Club_Constitution.md

 The president of IQTC shall:
 1. Host executive board meetings
 2. Prepare an agenda for each executive and general meeting
-3. Keep and advisor and sponsors up to date on all club activities as necessary
+3. Keep the advisor and sponsors up to date on all club activities as necessary
 4. Serve as the official spokesperson of the club
 5. Appoint committees and delegate work among club members as appropriate
 6. May create appointed positions as needed